Thermodynamics and the Joule-Thomson expansion of dilaton black holes in 2+1 dimensions: Introduction

-The goal of the current paper is to study thermodynamics of charged dilaton black holes in 2+1 dimensions derived by Chan and Mann ~\cite{Chan:1994qa} : here the dilaton field is coupled to the electric field and the cosmological constant via an exponential function.
+The goal of the current paper is to study thermodynamics of charged dilaton black holes in 2+1 dimensions derived by Chan and Mann ~\cite{Chan:1994qa} and Xu \cite{Xu:2019pap} : here the dilaton field is coupled to the electric field and the cosmological constant via an exponential function.
 BTZ black hole is one of the solutions of the action considered.
 Also, for certain parameters of the theory, the corresponding action becomes the low energy string action after a conformal transformation.
-This family of black hole solutions have very interesting properties and have been studied widely.
-More details of the properties of this family of solutions will be discussed in the next section.
+This family of black hole solutions has very interesting properties and have been studied widely.
+One of our goals is to compare how the thermodynamics differs from the uncharged BTZ black hole and the charged BTZ black hole to this dilaton black hole.
+The BTZ black hole was studied in the extended phase space in \cite{mann2} and \cite{mann4}.

+We would like to note that thermodynamics of variety of dilaton black holes in 2+1 dimensions were studied in \cite{Dehghani:2017zkm}\cite{Dehghani:2018lat}\cite{Dehghani:2019noj}\cite{Dehghani:2022ntd}\cite{Dehghani:2022aae}\cite{Dehghani:2018hpb}\cite{Dehghani:2019dab}\cite{Dehghani:2019xhm} in the non-extended phase space.
+In this paper, we do a thorough analysis of the dilaton black hole in the extended phase space.
+Also, we analyze the local stability as well as the global thermodynamic stability by studying specific heat capacity and the Gibbs free energy.

+In addition, as an application of thermodynamics, we also study the Joule-Thomson expansion for the dilaton field.
+As far as the authors knowledge, this is the only study of the Joule-Thomson expansion of a dilaton black hole in 2+1 dimensions.
+Joule-Thomson expansion of charged AdS black holes were studied by \"Okc\"u and Ayd\i{}ne \cite{okcu}.
+Joule-Thomson expansion of lower-dimensional black holes were studied by Liang et al. \cite{wang}.
+Holographic Joule-Thomson expansion in lower dimension was studied by Zarepour \cite{zarepour}.
+Joule-Thomson expansion of RN-AdS black hole immersed in perfect fluid dark matter was studied by Cao et al. \cite{cao1}.
+There are many works on studying Joule-Thomson expansion of black holes in literature.
+Few other references on Joule-Thomson expansion are \cite{wang3} \cite{morais2}.
+In addition we also have studied the Reverse Isoperimetric Inequality of the dilaton black hole.

 The paper is organized as follows: in section 2, the charged dilaton black hole in 2+1 dimensions is introduced.
-Thermodynamics for $\frac{2}{3} < N <2$ case is presented in section 3.
-In section 4, thermodynamics for the case $N = \frac{2}{3}$ is presented.
-Joule Thomson expansion is discussed in section 5.
-In section 6, Reverse isoperimetric inequality is discussed.
-Finally the conclusion is given in section 7.
+Thermodynamics for $\frac{2}{3} < N <2$ is presented in section 3.
+In section 4, thermodynamics for $N = \frac{6}{7}$ is presented.
+In section 5, thermodynamics for $N = 1$ is presented.
+In section 6, thermodynamics for $N = \frac{2}{3}$ is presented.
+Comparison of thermodynamics of the dilaton black hole with the charged and neutral BTZ black hole in the canonical ensemble is given in section 7.
+Comments of thermodynamics and phase transitions in the grand canonical ensemble is given in section 8.
+Joule Thomson expansion is discussed in section 9.
+In section 10, Reverse Isoperimetric Inequality is discussed.
+Finally, the conclusion is given in section 11.
+There is an Appendix A which studies the thermodynamics of neutral black holes and Appendix B where the data for all the figures are given.